Terms & Conditions for ConocoPhillips

 19.9.2. at the date of the Purchase Order it is not aware of any such violation by any of its directors, officers, employees, or agents in relation to this Purchase Order; and

-19.9.3. it shall ensure that all persons associated with it or other persons who are performing services or providing Work in connection with this Purchase Order comply with this Clause 19.9.
+19.9.3. it shall ensure that all persons associated with it or other persons who are performing services or providing Work in connection with this Purchase Order comply with this Article 19.9.

 19.10.
 If any term or provision or part of this Purchase Order is held by a court of competent jurisdiction to be invalid, illegal, or unenforceable, in whole or in part, such term or provision or part is to be deemed to that extent not to form part of this Purchase Order but the validity and enforceability of the remainder of this Purchase Order is not to be affected.